cqcallaw/ocl-samples/README.md

 # Audience
-The following guide is written for developers who are familiar with the Linux Command Line Interface (CLI), and developing C or C++ applications in Linux.
+This code and documentation is written for developers who are familiar with C/C++ application development in Linux and want to explore OpenCL application development.

 # Why OpenCL?